jmperafan/Analyzing-Data/README.md

 ### **Description**
 Regardless of your major, learning how to analyze data is worthwhile investment.

-Being data-savvy and able to design production-ready graphics is a wonderful way to cause an impression on your professors, thesis supervisors, and internship mentors.
+Being data-savvy and able to design production-ready graphics is a wonderful way to leave an impression on your professors, thesis supervisors, and internship mentors.

 It gets even better: **Anyone can become an analyst**.
 The only requirements are a set of technical skills and a theoretical understanding of the challenges you face.